The Committee for the Greater Good

 On this page you will find a Press Kit of information that will help you download (PDF) and share all that you need to share with friends, individuals, and organizations quickly.

-Michele Pola, EdD Mindfulness Facilitator Mind Body Spirit Institute, The Jung Center, American Leadership Forum #24.
-Susan Brown, MA, LPC, CBIS (Licensed Professional Counselor and Certified Brain Injury Specialist, Victoria Barnes, Ph.D., who specializes in Depth Psychology and is a lifelong educator, Nasim Hoomanrad, Social worker, Reiki Master, Spiritual Coach, Consultant, Photographer.
+Hitaji Aziz (Sheila), RMT (somatic), MA, psychology, Advanced Reiki Master.
+Eric Malory, Computer Coach, Shadow Work, Mankind Project Facilitator.
+Doyle Odom, audio engineer, recorded and mixed, Sherri Kiarsis, graphic design and website maintenance, Michele Pola, EdD Mindfulness Facilitator Mind Body Spirit Institute, The Jung Center, American Leadership Forum #24.
+Susan Brown, MA, LPC, CBIS (Licensed Professional Counselor and Certified Brain Injury Specialist, Victoria Barnes, Ph.D., who specializes in Depth Psychology and is a lifelong educator, Nasim Hoomanrad, Social worker, Advanced Reiki Master, Consultant, Kristina Woods BS, Criminology, Advanced Reiki Practitioner, Denice Duin, MS, Special Education, Dr. Nancy Barnhart, Education.

 Our Challenge: Trauma Informed